rjaros/kvision-realworld-example-app/README.md

 * `./gradlew -t run` - Starts a webpack dev server on port 3000.
 Open http://localhost:3000 in a browser.

 ### Packaging
-* `./gradlew -Pprod=true zip` - Packages a minified production version in a zip archive with all required files into `build/libs/*.zip`.
+* `./gradlew zip` - Packages a minified production version in a zip archive with all required files into `build/libs/*.zip`.

 ### Testing
 * `./gradlew test` - Run unit tests defined in `src/test/kotlin` source files.
 Test reports are generated into `build/reports/tests/test`.